Estimate Time5 min

 Scenario 1: Maintain their balanced portfolio

-Sally and Hector can potentially leave a legacy if they stick with their balanced portfolio
+Sally and Hector can potentially leave a legacy if they stick with their balanced portfolio.

-IMPORTANT: Copyright 2022 eMoney Advisor, LLC.
+IMPORTANT: Copyright 2025 eMoney Advisor, LLC.
 All rights reserved.
 All graphics presented are for illustrative purposes only.
 Functionality may be eliminated or modified at any time at the discretion of eMoney Advisor, LLC.

 Scenario 2: Adopt a conservative investment strategy

-IMPORTANT: Copyright 2022 eMoney Advisor, LLC.
+IMPORTANT: Copyright 2025 eMoney Advisor, LLC.
 All rights reserved.
 All graphics presented are for illustrative purposes only.
 Functionality may be eliminated or modified at any time at the discretion of eMoney Advisor, LLC.

 Scenario 3: Adopt a moderately more conservative investment strategy

 Instead of reacting emotionally, Sally and Hector revisit their long-term goals and their financial situation.
 They certainly don’t want to run out of money in retirement, but they are still uneasy about the markets.
 They want to consider a more conservative investment option.
-So their advisor shows them the range of potential outcomes with a slightly more conservative portfolio of 40% stocks and 60% bonds.2
+So their advisor shows them the range of potential outcomes with a slightly more conservative portfolio of 40% stocks and 60% bonds.3

-IMPORTANT: Copyright 2022 eMoney Advisor, LLC.
+IMPORTANT: Copyright 2025 eMoney Advisor, LLC.
 All rights reserved.
 All graphics presented are for illustrative purposes only.
 Functionality may be eliminated or modified at any time at the discretion of eMoney Advisor, LLC.

 Hector and Sally talked with their advisor.
 They had begun the planning process concerned about the short-term loss in the value of their portfolio.
 But taking a look at the long-term implications of making changes, and running 1,000 hypothetical market scenarios helped them focus on their long-term strategy.
 They decided to maintain a balanced portfolio, more comfortable now that they understood the balance between market risk and potential long-term growth.